chetanakashV/blockchain_smartcontract/README.md

   1. registerProduct() - The function takes inputs(title, descrip, price) and creates a new product with the given arguments, the address of the seller and the generated itemId.
 The function also checks if the product's price is greater than zero.
   2. buy() - The function takes the itemID as an input, collects payment from the buyer.
 After checking if the payment is valid, the function confirms that the buyer has bought the item.
 The function deploys the product bought after the payment(calls the deployProduct function).
   3. deployProduct() - The function takes itemID as an argument and deploys the item selected.
+  4. cancelProduct() - The function takes itemID as an argument and checks if the msg sender is the buyer of the product and the product hasn't been delivered yet.
+If yes, the amount held by the contract is transferred to the owner and the product is made available again.
-  4. delivery() - The function takes itemID as an argument.
+  5. delivery() - The function takes itemID as an argument.
 The function checks if the user trying to mark the item as delivered is actually the buyer, if yes, the amount held by the contract is transferred to the seller.